 Add the cream cheese, honey, and peanut butter.

-Pulse to combine and make into a thick "batter"
+Pulse to combine and make a thick batter.

 Chill in the refrigerator for at least 15 minutes.